Chapter 13:

 “My lord, did anyone else see her get taken away by this dragon?”
 I asked.

 Lord Habernackle went red in the face, though I couldn’t tell if it was due to rage or embarrassment.
 “As a matter of fact, yes they did!
 I had two guards with me.
-Raymond, take it away!” he said.
+Raymond, take it away!” he ordered.

-Wait… they fought it?
+Wait, they fought it?

 “Sir Raymond, how big was this dragon?”
 I asked.